-A stronger but perhaps less practical method would be to focus the source-emitted light into the light pipe structure using a lens.
+A stronger, less practical method is to focus the source-emitted light into the light pipe structure using a lens.

 Materials for 3D Printing Light Pipes

-Now let’s take a look at three material options for creating light pipes and the specific results we observed with each.
+Now let’s look at three material options for creating light pipes and the specific results we observed with each.

 VeroClear – Unfinished